xirka-dev/pxt-xirkabit/docs/types/sound.md

 ## Frequency

 Frequency is how fast a wave repeats itself from the zero line to its peak down to its trough and back to the zero line.
 If it does this 1000 times in one second then the frequency has 1000 cycles per second and is measured in units of Hertz (1000 Hz).
 The frequency of the sound at any point in time is its current _pitch_.
-Musical notes and parts of speech are different frequecies that last for short periods of time in a sound.
+Musical notes and parts of speech are different frequencies that last for short periods of time in a sound.

-A sound expression has both a starting frequency and an ending frequecy.
+A sound expression has both a starting frequency and an ending frequency.
 The frequency can start low and end high, start high and end low, or remain the same for the duration of the sound.

 ### High to low